 Schizophrenia Topic: Sickness Meaning Schizophrenia is a mental illness where people might develop strange new beliefs, hear upsetting voices and have trouble thinking normally for a long time.
 There are medications that can help schizophrenia.
-Similar words Hearing voices; disorder psychotic illness; psychosis; schizoaffective Secondary prophylax kis Topic: Medicine Meaning A type of medicine the doctor can give you if you have had Acute Rheumatic Fever (ARF).
-This medicine helps your body fight the sickness to stop your heart from getting more sick, which can mean getting ARF again, or Rheumatic Heart Disease (RHD).
-You can ask the doctor about how to make the needle hurt less.
-Similar words BPG; needle; in jection; RHD; L-A bicillin; LAB; penicillin Sedative Topic: Medicine Meaning Medicine to keep you asleep or calm.
+Similar words Hearing voices; disorder psychotic illness; psychosis; schizoaffective Secondary prophyla xis Topic: Medicine Meaning had Acute Rhe your body figh getting more s Rheumatic He icine the doctor can give you if you have eumatic Fever (ARF).
+This medicine helps at the sickness to stop your heart from sick, which can mean getting ARF again, or eart Disease (RHD).
+You can ask the doctor make the needle hurt less.
+Similar words BPG; needle; in njection; RHD; L-A bicillin; LAB; penicillin Sedative Topic: Medicine Meaning Medicine to keep you asleep or calm.
 An example of a sedative (also called sedation) is in the hospital where you might be really sick on a breathing machine.
 When you are on the breathing machine, there is a tube down your throat into your lungs so the machine can breathe for you.
 The tube is painful, so doctors will give you sedative so you aren't really awake and can't feel it.
 Similar words - Seizure Topic: Medicine Meaning When your body moves, and you can't control it.
 There are different kinds of seizures.
 Some look obvious where a person's whole body is shaking, and they are not awake.
 Some seizures can be just one part of a person's body moving without them controlling it and they are awake and know what is happening.
 Fits can make you feel sick and confused.
 Similar words Fit